 HOW TO USE HSIMS

-By utilising Antagene for this test you will have opened an account with them, you need to go to their home page which mostly looks like this ….
+By utilising Antagene for this test you will have opened an account with them, you need to go to their home page which looks like this ….

-and click on the link in the top right corner to “My Account”.
 I think the first time you do this you have to set up your account with a password but, just like most other sites, once set up it is just a click to get into it and you just have to further click on a “LOGIN” icon.
 This then gives you a list of all your dogs you have ever tested with Antagene, for HS or anything else.
 Look carefully and you will see some tabs with “MY ANIMALS” highlighted, look 4 tabs to the right of this and click on “HSIMS”

 This opens up the HSIMS database access for your tested animals.
 You will see your tested dog(s) listed at the top of the screen.
 The right hand column here will have a small plus sign in a blue circle.
 You need to click on this to add your dogs into the viewable database.
 If you do not do this you will not be able to use the database.
 Be aware though once you have clicked this to turn it into a green tick, other people on the system will be able to perform a simulation with your dog or bitch and one of their own dogs.
 If you wish you can enter your dog on the database, do some simulations and then remove it so it is only open to other people for a very limited time.
 If this concerns you then just consider how likely it is that someone would be using the database at exactly the same time as you and, with almost 2,500 to look at will look at your dog in those few minutes you are working.
 As I said above most people just leave their dogs available for anyone to view.